ericdahl/tf-splunk-fargate-efs/README.md

 This uses a custom docker image which builds on top of the official Splunk image only to pre-set up some indexes and HEC keys

+It also uses CloudFront as a hack/trick to add HTTPS support without the need for you to have a public domain for a cert.
+Kinesis requires that the HEC endpoint use HTTPS.

 ## Quick Start

 - `terraform apply`